DEI-Glossar

 >> Cultural Sensitivity:

-Awareness and respect for cultural differences.
-Promotes harmonious and effective collaboration.
+Awareness and respect for cultural differences promotes harmonious and effective collaboration.
 Important for multicultural teams.

 >> DEI Training: